-Growing facility climates are constantly monitored, regulated and adjusted.
-These operations happen in large spaces, meaning large volumes of air, so how is everything optimized everywhere all at once?
+Greenhouse growers constantly monitor, regulate and adjust their climates.
+These operations happen in large spaces, meaning large volumes of air.
+So how is everything optimized everywhere all at once?
 The answer is air circulation.

 Between fans, HVACs, vents, windows and other climate control systems, air moves.
-In most cases the direction of this movement is not factored in to a grow space design.
-The majority of grow operations include multiple vents throughout the space, which distribute air, either from an air conditioning system, or from the outside.
-In addition to vents, most operations use fans, which blow the air from one point to another, but lack dynamic control over the way they move air.
+In most cases, growers do not factor the direction of this movement in their grow space design.
+Most greenhouses include multiple vents throughout the space, distributing air, either from an air conditioning system, or from the outside.
+In addition to vents, most operations use fans, which create an airflow, but lack control over how they move air.
 This may easily create a cacophony of air currents working unharmoniously and creating varying conditions throughout the space.

-The ability to harness all these currents, to know where they come from and where they go, adds great value to an already knowledgeable grower.
-While the air is constantly treated to be optimal, reducing variability over time (maintaining a constant level throughout the day and throughout the year), most systems do not take into consideration the variability of the conditions across space.
+The ability to harness all these currents, knowing their directions and capacities, adds great value to an already knowledgeable grower.
+While we constantly treat the air to be optimal, reducing variability over time (maintaining a constant level throughout the day and throughout the year), most systems do not consider the variability of conditions across space.
 This creates a situation in which one area may have, for example, colder or more humid air than another area.
 This is usually caused by structural leaks of outdoor air which happen at the joints and connections in a greenhouse.

-But this doesn’t just differ between far corners of the growing space, it may actually occur among the dense foliage, creating microclimates with different conditions in different areas surrounding the same plant.
+But this doesn’t just differ between far corners of the growing space.
+It may actually occur inside the dense foliage, creating microclimates with different conditions in different areas surrounding the same plant.

-Water is constantly being transpired by plants, creating a small area surrounding the leaves which is cooler and more humid than the rest of the space, this is known as a boundary layer.
+Plants constantly transpire water, creating a small area surrounding the leaves which is cooler and more humid than the rest of the space.
+This is the boundary layer.

-Without sufficient air movement, this layer stays in its place, creating a low VPD (vapor pressure deficit, for more information on VPD check out our blog post “What is VPD?”).
-Low VPD means that the transfer of water molecules from the leaves to the air is slowed down, in turn, slowing down the entire water cycle, from the soil, through the roots, and to the entire plant.
+Without sufficient air movement, this layer stays in its place, creating a low VPD.
+Low VPD means that their is a slower transfer of water molecules from the leaves to the air.
+This, in turn, slows down the entire water cycle, from the soil, through the roots, and to the entire plant.
 This water transfer is what supplies the nutrients to the plants.
-So, when the VPD is low, nutrient transfer is slowed as well, causing slower growth.
+So, when the VPD is low, it slows down nutrient transfer as well, causing slower growth.
 Additionally, slower water transfer directly hurts the plant’s ability to photosynthesize efficiently, further inhibiting growth.
 Not ideal for an operation which needs to turn a profit.

 Every crop has its favorite environment, which allows it to grow faster, larger, healthier and stronger.
 Just as with temperature and lighting, humidity levels should be kept optimal for the plant, all around, all the time.

 It’s not all about physiological disturbances though.
 A single cold or humid pocket of air may well be a hotbed for disease outbreak.
 Diseases such as botrytis, known as “bud rot”, develop in these conditions, undoing efforts to maintain low relative humidity levels in order to combat its appearance.
-Once bud rot appears on even one plant, spores are produced and carried through the air, potentially infecting the entire operation.
+Once bud rot appears on even one plant, it produces spores that travel through the air, potentially infecting the entire operation.

 View this post on Instagram